AbhiAgarwal/rfid-foursquare/README.md

 Initializing
 ===============

-Navigate to `` nodejs_side/server.js `` and change clientId & clientSecret depending on the Foursquare developer API.
+Navigate to `` nodejs_side/server.js ``* and change clientId & clientSecret depending on the Foursquare developer API.

+* The code is pretty damn hacky.